Environment Strategy 2020 to 2030

 Each year in November we publish our Environment Strategy Annual Progress Report.
 Each report includes:

-- A summary of actions and achievements for the year (July-July)
+- a summary of actions and achievements for the year (July to July)

-- An update on West Berkshire Council and district carbon emissions
+- an update on West Berkshire Council's carbon footprint

 You can find our published annual progress reports below:

-We are keen to be a Council that is open to learning, acknowledges best practice and updates approaches and methodologies to ensure we are reporting in the most suitable way.
-The reporting protocol used for our carbon footprint is under review.
-Any changes that are made as a result of this review will be communicated through our annual reporting process (autumn 2023).
+We are keen to be a council that is open to learning, acknowledges best practice and updates approaches and methodologies to ensure we are reporting in the most suitable way.
+Any developments or new guidance in relation to reporting on carbon emissions will be considered.
+Changes will be made to the way in which the council calculates and reports on its carbon emissions where necessary and relevant.

 Learn more about the aims of the Environment Strategy in the video below:

-The development of an Environment Strategy was accelerated as a result of the priorities outlined in our Council Strategy and the unanimous declaration of a Climate Emergency by Full Council on 2 July 2019.
+The development of an Environment Strategy was accelerated as a result of the unanimous declaration of a Climate Emergency by Full Council on 2 July 2019.

-The strategy, which was subject to public consultation early in 2020, outlines the steps we and our partners intend to take in order to reach the district's target of carbon neutrality by 2030.
+The strategy, which was subject to public consultation early in 2020, outlines the steps we and our partners intend to take in order to reach the district's target of net zero carbon.

 The strategy was approved at the Executive Committee meeting on 16 July 2020.